Sergey Gotsmanov: In England

 In February 1990, Gotsmanov joined Brighton & Hove Albion on a non-contract basis and scored four goals in 16 games for Albion, and in his short time at the Goldstone Ground he became something of a cult figure with the crowd.
 In one game he showed his class when he rounded the opposition goalkeeper and saluted to the fans in the South Stand before putting the ball in the net.
 Albion wanted to sign Gotsmanov permanently but could not compete with the terms offered by Southampton and the player moved to The Dell.

 In August 1990, Southampton paid a fee of £150,000 for Gotsmanov's services and he was considered by some fans to have been signed just to keep Saints' other recent Soviet signing, Aleksei Cherednik, company.
 His chances with the Saints were limited and he struggled to oust Alan Shearer, Matt Le Tissier and Rod Wallace from the starting line-up.
 In his season with the "Saints" he only made 14 appearances in all competitions and failed to score.

 Later career

 In September 1991, he departed for German football where he spent a season with Hallescher FC before returning to Minsk, firstly with FC Dinamo Minsk, before moving to their sister team Dinamo-93 Minsk.

-Following the break-up of the Soviet Union, he made three appearances for Belarus, scoring the first ever official goal in the history of the Belarusian national team in his first appearance on 28 October 1992, a 1–1 draw with Ukraine.
+Following the break-up of the Soviet Union, he made three appearances for Belarus, scoring the first ever official goal in the history of the Belarus national team in his first appearance on 28 October 1992, a 1–1 draw with Ukraine.
 In the mid-1990s, he moved to the United States where he played for Minnesota Thunder.

-His wife, Olga, was the Belarusian national gymnastics coach.
+His wife, Olga, was the Belarus national team gymnastics coach.
 He is currently resident in Woodbury, Minnesota, where he has coached in local youth football.
 His sons, Sasha Gotsmanov and Andrei Gotsmanov, are also professional footballers.